Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Mutation impacts on SARS-CoV-2 antibodies

-Figure~\ref{fig:Barplot} indicates the BFE changes extreme values (maximal in blue and minimal in red) of the complexes of S protein ACE2 or antibodies following mutations.
-Many antibodies, such as CR3022 and CR3022\_H11-D4, are not very sensitive to the current S protein mutations.
-However, some other antibodies, such as CV30, Fab 2-4, and EY6Z\_Nb, can be dramatically affected by SARS-CoV-2 mutations.
+{Many antibody cocktails, such as CR3022/H11-D4, CC12.1/CR3022, BD-236/BD368-2, BD604/BD368-2, S309/S2H14/S304, and Fabs 298/52, are relatively less sensitive to the current S protein mutations.} However, some other antibodies, such as H11-D4, CV30, CC12.3, and S2H13, can be dramatically affected by SARS-CoV-2 mutations. {Importantly, ACE2 is also impacted by mutations and has the largest positive BFE change on average.}